 Phew… it’s not that bad smelling and believe me, it’s not like rubbing your hands in pig fat.
 But you can consider it more like a soothing organic lotion for your skin and hair.

 Dry, chapped hands, dry cuticles, and cracked lips, along with rough heels and elbows, can all benefit from a little lard oil.
 Just rub it in like you would any lotion and let it soak in.
 Your skin will feel better in no time.

 Lard oil can also be used as a hair conditioner.
 Simply massage it into your scalp and let it sit for a few minutes before shampooing as usual.

-The last remaining colors in the brush will not harden if it is dipped in lard oil.
-It’s simple to clean it out before painting again.
+When using artists’ oil paints or even decorative house paints like chalk paints, it is critical to clean your brushes thoroughly.
+The last remaining colors in the brush will not harden if it is dipped and cleaned in lard oil.
+And it’s pretty simple to clean it out before painting again.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.

 He had worked as a painter for more than a decade to serve the customers in areas such as Charleston, Mount Pleasant, Beaufort, Georgetown, SC (South Carolina).
 Today in his free time, he likes to read and write about the newer techniques that are being implemented in his profession.
 You may read more about him here or get in touch with him here.

 Just in case you want to hire pro painters in your local area, you can click here.
 We can instantly send you free quotes from trusted painters based on your specific requirement.